jonoff/cinemark-ticket-sniper/README.md

 1. Fork this repo.
 Keep the fork public: public repos get unlimited free Actions minutes.
+2. Create a topic at [ntfy.sh](https://ntfy.sh) and install the app on your phone.
-2. Edit `config.toml` with your theater, movie, and seat preferences (below).
+3. Copy `config.toml.example` to `config.toml` and fill in your theater, movie, seat preferences, and ntfy topic.
-3. Delete `state.json` and `alerts.log`, they belong to this repo's hunt.
+4. Delete `state.json` and `alerts.log`, they belong to this repo's hunt.
-4. Enable workflows on your fork (Actions tab, one button).
+5. Enable workflows on your fork (Actions tab, one button).
-5. Run the `watch` workflow once by hand (Actions, then watch, then Run workflow).
+6. Run the `watch` workflow once by hand (Actions, then watch, then Run workflow).
 The first sweep records a quiet baseline and alerts start with the second.

-Emails arrive via GitHub notifications, which are on by default.
-Check that github.com/settings/notifications points at an inbox you read.

 ## Config